 Test aircraft material, components, and engines to find causes for impaired performance and upgrade aircraft safety equipment (as needed).

-Install electrical circuits, electronic testing, aircraft communication equipment, and specialized test apparatus.
+Install electrical circuits, electronic testing, aircraft communication equipment, and specialised test apparatus.

 Substitute and test aircraft oxygen system gears.